-- \Rightarrow 14 core credits required to graduate from high school within 3 years. - Fine OR identified Practical Art; or .5 credit in each - physical education (to 1 \Rightarrow include integration of health) - 3.0 weighted GPA in the core credits required for graduation A minimum of 3 career 3 natural science (2 with and technical education credits in 1 vocational program with an unweighted 3.5 GPA in those courses award (GSC)
+- \Rightarrow 14 core credits required to graduate from high school within 3 years. - Fine OR identified Practical Art; or .5 credit in each - physical education (to 1 \Rightarrow include integration of health) - 3.0 weighted GPA in the core credits required for graduation A minimum of 3 career 3 natural science (2 with and technical education credits in 1 vocational program with an unweighted 3.5 GPA in those courses

-Test Scores - Students must earn the minimum score listed below on each section of the PERT, SAT, or ACT a career education or certificate eligibility courses in the academic areas listed requirements include: Must meet all student's high school transcript may earn a minimum of 5 postsecondary certifications which articulate for college credit; and complete 30 service hours.
+Test Scores - Students must earn the minimum score listed below on each section of the PERT, SAT, or ACT a career education or certificate eligibility certifications which articulate for college credit; and complete 30 service hours.